 There are many different types of SaaS pricing models to consider, such as the following:

-1. Flat-Rate SaaS Pricing Model
+1. Flat-Rate Pricing Model

 A flat-rate SaaS pricing model offers a product, with specified features, at a predetermined price point.
 Customers do not get to choose from different pricing options or features.
 Instead, the flat-rate pricing model takes on a “one size fits all” approach by which customers are charged the same amount on a monthly or annual basis despite how many users are using the product or service.